The AI Governance Gap: Why Your Model's Guardrails Won't Save You

 2. Why Constitutional AI and built-in guardrails can't be your governance strategy

 You can't audit a vibe.
-When a regulator asks why your system approved a loan or denied a claim, "the model's constitutional training generally discourages harmful outputs" is not an answer.
-Model-internal guardrails produce no policy artifact, no decision log, no verifiable rule that fired.
-They are un-auditable by construction.
-GPTZero even coined a name for the failure mode that took down KPMG's report: "vibe citing."
-Vibes are exactly what internal guardrails run on, and vibes do not pass audits.
+When a regulator asks why your system denied a claim, "the training generally discourages harmful outputs" is not an answer.
+No policy artifact, no decision log, no rule that fired.
+GPTZero coined a term for what sank KPMG's report: "vibe citing."
+Vibes are what internal guardrails run on.

 3. If you can't see it, you can't govern it: the case for maximum observability